 Park City home values are high, about three times the state's average, and aren’t expected to go down in the future.
 Park City is a great place to flip if you can afford it as buyers looking for vacation homes in the area, whether for themselves to rent on vacation rental sites, can afford steeper selling prices.

 St. George also offers proximity to great vacation spots, like the famous Zion National Park, which increases its value.
 Flips are also more affordable to finance in St. George if you’re looking to buy in a hot tourist spot but can’t afford the prices Park City offers.

 Next Steps for Utah House Flippers

 New and inexperienced flippers should always work with a local agent to find the right investment property.
-Clever Partner Agents offer buyer rebates of $1,000 on homes $150,000 or greater, which can help finance your flip in the long run.
+Clever Partner Agents offer Clever Cash Back to qualified buyers, with the potential to receive 0.5% of the purchase price back after closing on homes over $150,000.

 When it comes time to sell, your Partner Agent will work for a fraction of the commission cost of standard real estate agents, again keeping more money in your pocket from your flip profit.